masongcm/gmwebsite/content/home/about.md

 +++

-I'm a PhD Candidate at the Economics Department, University College London.
-I've worked on a range of topics in health and labour economics.
-I'm committed to the use of data and reproducible analytical methods to evaluate policy and interventions -- in other words, to uncover _what works_.
-You can find my Curriculum Vitae [here](files/cv.pdf).
+I'm a Data Scientist at the Competition and Markets Authority, within the Data, Technology and Analytics (DaTA) Unit.
+I work on internal and external facing tasks, supporting the organisation to make markets work for UK consumers.
+In my academic career, I've worked on a range of topics in health and labour economics.
+I'm committed to the use of data and advanced, reproducible analytical methods to understand the world and inform policy.
+You can find my Curriculum Vitae [here](files/CV_mason_190728.pdf).